bfuchs18/dataREACHr/README.md

 )
 ```

-This .md file was generated from
+This README was generated from
 README.Rmd`using`devtools::build_readme()\`